 What it does:

-Offers you a single control panel where you can carry out the changes of business details that are common for all your locations.
+Offers you a single control panel where you can make changes to business details that are common across all your locations.

 Why it matters:

-By this method, you are still in full control without the need to open a multitude of different accounts.
+With this method, you remain in full control without needing to open multiple accounts.

 What it does: